ArjunS07/math-ee-code/readme.md

 This repository contains the code for my IB Math Extended Essay focused on the following research question: _"How can Fourier transforms be used to efficiently represent and accurately recognise audio signals?"_

 In my 42-page paper, I described the working and implementation of the Fourier Transform to generate frequency domain-based signatures of a database of discrete audio signals.
-I then used these signatures to rapidly identify arbitrary clips of audio from the database, achieving up to 96.875% accuracy on 10-second clips and 93%+ accuracy on 2.5-second clips.
+I then used these signatures to rapidly identify arbitrary clips of audio from the database, achieving up to 96.87% accuracy on 10-second clips and 93.8% accuracy on 2.5-second clips.

 ![Table containing accuracy data](./audio_recognition/figs/table-accuracy.png) _Evaluation of recognition performance.
-7x7 = 49 combinations of audio clip length and relative energy of random background noise ($h$) are tested.
+7x7 = 49 combinations of audio clip length and relative energy of random background noise (h) are tested.
 A maximum accuracy of 96.875% is achieved.
-For length > 0.5 seconds, random chance recognition 1.56% is outperformed for all $h < 7.5$._
+For length > 0.5 seconds, random chance recognition 1.56% is outperformed for all h < 7.5._

 ![Comparison of accuracy for x](./audio_recognition/figs/accuracy-of-recogniser.png) _A plot of the results from the above table_